Pakistani Imran Khan and his wife appear in court and plead not guilty in another corruption case - ExBulletin

 Khan has denied any wrongdoing and has insisted since his arrest last year that all charges against him were a plot by his rivals to prevent him from returning to office.

 He was not allowed to run in the February 8 legislative elections, in which his rivals the Pakistan Muslim League, or PML-N, became the largest party in the National Assembly or the House lower part of Parliament.
-Khan's rival, former Prime Minister Shehbaz Sharif, is now on track to form a coalition government when Parliament meets for its inaugural session.
+Khan's rival, former Prime Minister Shehbaz Sharif, is now on track to form a coalition government when Parliament meets for its inaugural session on Friday.

 On Tuesday, Khan was produced before the judge at the high security court set up inside Adiala Prison in the garrison town of Rawalpindi, just outside Islamabad, where he is concurrently serving his prison sentence. prison.